galeone/fitsleepinsights/README.md

 - The web application

 The web application, together with the `client` and the `database` asks the user permission on the Fitbit account.

+### Docker-Compose

+You can chose to configure the application via the `docker-compose.yaml` file, and executed it trough `docker compose` - or you can configure (without depending on Docker) the various components of the application locally.

+Below you can find the steps to setup the application locally.

 ### Database setup